mxlllmr/Delfi-PQ_integration_testing/README.md

   - **CTRL+c followed by ENTER**: Exits the program

 In order to run ```client_ADB.py``` similar steps as in ```client_LED.py``` need to be executed.
-1. Before running the EGSE software, delete line 1444 of the ```EPS.xml``` and execute the EGSE software as before by writing
+1. Before running the EGSE software, delete line 1444 of the ```EPS.xml``` and execute the EGSE software as before by writing:
 ```
 sudo java -jar target/PQ9EGSE-0.1-SNAPSHOT-jar-with-dependencies.jar
 ```